bxparks/AceRoutine/README.md

 [ProtoThreads](http://dunkels.com/adam/pt) library for the Arduino platform.
 It emulates a stackless coroutine that can suspend execution using a `yield()` or `delay()` functionality to allow other coroutines to execute.
-When the scheduler makes it way back to the original coroutine, the execution continues right after the `yield()` or `delay()`.
+When the scheduler makes its way back to the original coroutine, the execution continues right after the `yield()` or `delay()`.

 There are only 3 classes in this library: